gouef/validator/docs/Validators.md

 - `LanguageWithRegion`: Ensures the value is a valid language code with a region (e.g., `en-US`).
 - `Range`: Ensures the value is within a defined range (e.g., a number between `min` and `max`).
 It support int and float. ([Example](#range))
 - `ArrayRange`: Ensures the value is within a defined array range (e.g., a number between `min` and `max`).
 It support int and float. ([Example](#arrayrange))
+- `EqualTo`: Ensures the value is equal to.
+- `GreaterOrEqual`: Ensures the value is greater or equal. (support int, float)
+- `GreaterThen`: Ensures the value is greater. (support int, float)
+- `LessOrEqual`: Ensures the value is less or equal. (support int, float)
+- `LessThen`: Ensures the value is less then. (support int, float)
 - `Options`: Ensures the value is within a defined array. ([Example](#options))
 - `ArrayOptions`: Ensures the values (array) is within a defined array. ([Example](#arrayoptions))
 - `Required`: Ensures the value is not blank or `nil`.